-Now allow me to ask some questions about your previous bands.
-What went so wrong and Outworld disbanded in the end they had all the potential… the lineup was terrific… the debut album was excellent… what happened?
+Now, allow me to ask some questions about your previous bands.
+What went so wrong and Outworld disbanded in the end they had all the potential, the lineup was terrific and the debut album was excellent… what happened?
 Many fans are wondering what the hell happened with this band.

 B: Outworld worked hard to succeed, but nothing ever seemed to get us above the same level we’d been at for years.
 I could have kept going, but my ears were ringing and I wasn’t getting much sleep due to the rehearsal schedule.
 It just wasn’t worth jeopardizing my health over anymore if we weren’t progressing.

 Is there gonna be a new Thought Chamber album?
 Have you spoken to Michael Harris lately?